Kaiane Aldorino

-Kaiane Loise Aldorino Lopez, GMH (née Aldorino; born 8 July 1986) is a Gibraltarian politician and beauty pageant titleholder who was crowned Miss World 2009.
+Kaiane Loise Aldorino Lopez, GMH (née Aldorino; born 8 July 1986) is a Gibraltarian beauty pageant titleholder who was crowned Miss World 2009 and former mayor.
 From 2017 to 2019, she held the ceremonial position of Mayor of Gibraltar, after previously serving as Deputy Mayor since 2014.

 Aldorino previously was a beauty pageant titleholder, being crowned Miss Gibraltar 2009, and later winning Miss World 2009 in Johannesburg, South Africa.
 She was the first Gibraltarian woman ever to reach the semi-finals of a major international pageant, and is the only to ever win one, as well.

 Early life and career

 Aldorino together with Adolfo Canepa, 1 April 2014.

 Aldorino was born and raised in Gibraltar.
 Before becoming Miss Gibraltar 2009, she had been working as a human resources clerk at St Bernard's Hospital for five years.
 Aldorino was raised bilingually, speaking both English and Spanish, like most Gibraltarians.

 Aldorino began dancing at the age of 14 with Urban Dance Group.
 She participated at the 2008 International Dance Organization World Showdance Championships, in Riesa, Germany, where she represented Gibraltar in the Formation category as part of the Gibraltar National Dance Team.
 They placed 17th, and made history by being the first Gibraltarian formation team to pass the first round.

 Aldorino married fellow Gibraltarian Aaron Lopez in June 2015.
 They have one daughter, born in 2016.